agraboso/redux-api-middleware/README.md

 #### `[RSAA].options`

 The fetch options for the API call.
-See [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) for more information.
+What options are available depends on what fetch implementation is in use.
+See [MDN fetch](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/fetch) or [node-fetch](https://github.com/bitinn/node-fetch#options) for more information.

 It is usually an object with the options keys/values.
 For example, you can specify a network timeout for node.js code in the following way.